sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 1. Open the extensions tab on the left side of VS Code (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>).
 2. Search for `Sourcegraph` -> Gear icon -> `Uninstall` and `Reload`.

+## Changelog

+Click [here](https://marketplace.visualstudio.com/items/sourcegraph.sourcegraph/changelog) to check the full changelog.

+VS Code will auto-update extensions to the highest version available.
+Even if you have opted into a pre-release version, you will be updated to the released version when a higher version is released.

+The Sourcegraph extension uses major.EVEN_NUMBER.patch (eg. 2.0.1) for release versions and major.ODD_NUMBER.patch (eg. 2.1.1) for pre-release versions.```
 ## Development

 To develop the extension: